Содержание

 include a name service, use IP addresses directly or add the IP addresses

-along with respective hostnames to /etc/hosts
+along with respective hostnames to /etc/hosts on all

 clients.